Restaurant Cook Skills: Certificate

 FAQs & Additional Informationtoggle all

 Employment of chefs and head cooks is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
 Population and income growth will result in greater demand for high-quality dishes at a variety of dining venues.
 Consumers also are continuing to demand healthier meals made from scratch in restaurants, in cafeterias, in grocery stores, and by catering services.
 To ensure high-quality dishes, these establishments are increasingly hiring experienced chefs to oversee food preparation.
-The S.C. mean wage for chefs and head cooks is $36,330, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+The S.C. mean wage for chefs and head cooks is $37,110, according to 2017 reports from U.S. Bureau of Labor Statistics.

 The program is a great fit for those who: